-I headed over this morning to help Roger Crouch’s Parliamentary by-election campaign in Feltham & Heston, all of which went fairly smoothly (at least once I remembered to open my eyes) and it was good to see high quality literature that tied in well with other campaign activity, such as the local newspaper adverts for Roger Crouch.
+I headed over this morning to help Roger Crouch’s Parliamentary by-election campaign in Feltham & Heston.
+It was good to see high quality literature that tied in well with other campaign activity, such as the local newspaper adverts for Roger Crouch.

 It was also good to see an idea I helped pioneer at previous Parliamentary by-elections extended at this one – putting a feedback sheet on the back of each delivery round slip.
 This not only means the campaign gleans extra information but also that the time given up by volunteers to help out is put to the maximum use and benefit.

 Treating volunteers with respect by making the best use of their time is very important in my book.
 That means getting the most out of their time, as in this case by getting data as well as leaflets shifted out of someone doing a round of delivery, and also making sure that any tips for future repeat deliveries on the same patch are gathered.